stuartellis/stuartellis-site-hugo/content/articles/nodejs-development.md

 # Packaging Applications #

-To build packaged applications, use [pkg](https://www.npmjs.com/package/pkg).
+The tools for mobile and desktop application development build installable packages in the appropriate formats.
+To package other types of application, such as command-line tools, use [pkg](https://www.npmjs.com/package/pkg).
 This creates stand-alone executables that include Node.js itself, your code, and any other dependencies.

 # Resources #

+## Interactive Tutorials ##

-* [NodeSchool](http://nodeschool.io/) - Interactive tutorials for Node.js
+* [NodeSchool](http://nodeschool.io/) - Free installable tutorials for Node.js

+## Documents ##

 * [Idiomatic JavaScript](https://github.com/rwaldron/idiomatic.js)
 * [Node.js Best Practices](https://github.com/i0natan/nodebestpractices)